Dental Care for Children: How to Take Care of Your Child’s Teeth

 Children’s health isn’t harmed by fluoride, but when developing teeth absorb too much of it, dental fluorosis can result in their appearance turning chalky white.

 It’s crucial that children develop oral hygiene practices at home and regular dental checkups as natural, everyday parts of their lives.
-This can start to develop a positive rapport with their dentist and a comfort level with dental care from the very beginning, helping to prepare them for a lifetime of healthy habits.
+This can start to develop a positive rapport with their dentist and a comfort level with dental care from the beginning, helping prepare them for a lifetime of healthy habits.

 Leave a Comment